-If sid-1-dependent genes such as sdg-1 encode proteins that interact with regulators of RNA silencing (e.g., ZSP-1/PID-2, DEPS-1, etc.), loss of SID-1 could change intracellular RNA regulation in addition to preventing the entry of extracellular dsRNA into the cytosol.
-In support of this possibility, intracellular delivery of dsRNA through injection into the syncytial germline of sid-1(-) animals showed a defect in silencing that was detectable in later progeny (Figure 2D in ref. and Figure 1 in ref.).
-To examine if changes in the levels of SDG-1 alone could account for such a defect in silencing by intracellular dsRNA in the germline, we used a sensitive assay to examine animals that lack sdg-1 (3 different deletions of the sdg-1 open reading frame generated using Cas9-mediated genome editing) and animals that overexpress sdg-1 (i.e., with sdg-1::mCherry $\Delta pi$ ).
-Specifically, a ~16 hr pulse of dsRNA matching the germline gene pos-1 was used to cause intermediate levels of silencing in wild-type animals.
-The extent of silencing both in animals that lacked sdg-1 and in animals that overexpressed sdg-1 were comparable to that in wild-type animals (Figure 6A), suggesting that changes in sdg-1 alone are not sufficient to account for the previously reported defect in the response to intracellular dsRNA in sid-1(-) animals26-27.
-Alternatively, the SID-1-dependent regulation of the response to dsRNA within the germline could be through the promotion of competing piRNA-mediated gene regulation because loss of PRG-1 enhances heritable RNA silencing by dsRNA.
-To test if SDG-1mediated inhibition of silencing by dsRNA occurs through positive regulatory interactions of SID-1-dependent genes with competing piRNA-mediated silencing, we used an experimental system which initiates piRNA-mediated silencing of the two-gene operon described in Figure 1 through mating, independent of externally-provided dsRNA.
-We found that sid-1(-) animals exhibited enhanced mating-induced silencing (Figure 6B, top right: ~50% off in sid-1(+) vs
+Since SDG-1 interacts with regulators of RNA silencing (ZSP-1/PID-2 and DEPS-1), loss of SID-1 could both block the entry of extracellular dsRNA into the cytosol and change intracellular RNA regulation through SID-1-dependent genes such as SDG-1.
+In support of this possibility, intracellular delivery of dsRNA through injection into the syncytial germline of sid-1(-) animals showed a weak defect in silencing (Fig. 2D in ref. and Fig. 1 in ref.).
+To examine if changes in the levels of SDG-1 alone could account for such a defect in silencing by intracellular dsRNA in the germline, we exposed independently-generated sdg-1 deletion animals and animals that overexpress sdg-1 (i.e., with $sdg-1::mCherry\Delta pi$ ) to dsRNA matching the germline gene pos-1 for ~16 hours.
+This short exposure to pos-1-dsRNA caused intermediate levels of silencing in wild-type animals and comparable intermediate silencing in sdg-1 mutant and sdg-1 overexpressing animals (Fig. 7a), suggesting that changes in sdg-1 levels alone are not sufficient to cause a defect in silencing by dsRNA that is detectable using this assay.

+Alternatively, the previously described defect in silencing by intracellular dsRNA in sid-1(-)

-100% off in sid-1(qt9[non])) while animals lacking sdg-1 showed a small reduction in matinginduced silencing that is not statistically significant (Figure 6B, bottom right, ~40% off in sdg-1(+) vs ~30% off in sdg-1(jam232[del])).
-Taken together, these results support the model that loss of SID-1 weakly inhibits silencing by intracellular dsRNA but enhances silencing by piRNAs within the germline potentially through the action of multiple SID-1-dependent genes that promote piRNA-mediated gene regulation.
+animals could be through the promotion of competing piRNA-mediated gene regulation in the absence of SID-1.
+This notion that dsRNA-mediated and piRNA-mediated gene regulation compete in the germline is supported by a study that demonstrated that loss of PRG-1 enhances heritable RNA silencing by dsRNA.
+To test if loss of SID-1 or a sid-1-dependent gene enhances piRNA-mediated silencing, we used an experimental system which initiates piRNA-mediated silencing of the two-gene operon described in Fig. 2 through mating, independent of externally provided dsRNA.
+We found that sid-1(-) animals exhibited enhanced mating-induced silencing (Fig. 7b, top right: ~50% off in sid-1(+) vs 100% off in sid-1(qt9[nonsense])), while animals lacking sdg-1 showed a small reduction in mating-induced silencing that was not statistically significant (Fig. 7b, bottom right, ~40% off in sdg-1(+) vs ~30% off in sdg-1(jam232[deletion])).
+Taken together, these results support the model that loss of SID-1 weakly inhibits silencing by intracellular dsRNA but enhances silencing by piRNAs within the germline, potentially through the action of multiple altered SID-1-dependent genes that collectively promote piRNA-mediated gene regulation.